hmcts/ccd-docker/README.md

 ```

 Then the indicated role, here `caseworker-cmc-loa1`, must be added to CCD (See [2.
 Add roles](#2-add-roles)).

-### NOTE:
-Initial user and role creation can be done by executing the following script

-ccd-docker$ ./bin/create-initial-roles-and-users.sh

 ### Ready for take-off 🛫